How our venues are reducing their carbon footprint

 EV charging stations and bicycle parking

 We’re installing more EV charging stations and bicycle parking at our venues and offices.
-We now have 50 charging points at Flanders Expo, plus extra stations at Antwerp Expo, Gorinchem, and Hardenberg.
+We have installed bike parkings and more than 140 charging stations at our venues and offices.

 Public or green transport